LeXurey/lexurey.github.io/index.md

 ## 🔄 Action in Progress

-- 7 Local food distributor implement agreement archieve - 06/06/2025
+- Implementation agreements finalized with 7 local food distributors (as of 06/06/2025)
 - Circom/zkSolc-based smart contract construction
 - ZKP-aware source mapping and fuzzing tools
 - Middleware connector for ERP data integration